Codecademy/docs/content/general/concepts/abstract-factory/abstract-factory.md

   - 'paths/computer-science'
 ---

-The abstract factory is often thought of a factory of factory patterns.
-Much like the factory pattern, the abstract factory relies on a common interface and defers instantiation logic to its concrete model classes.
-Unlike the factory pattern, the abstract factory is typically built using composition where the factory is not.
+The abstract factory is often thought of as a factory of factory patterns.
+Similar to the factory pattern, the abstract factory relies on a common interface and defers instantiation logic to its concrete model classes.
+However, it covers multiple factories.
+Additionally, unlike the factory pattern, the abstract factory is typically built using composition whereas the factory is not.

 ## UML Design